ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 The following section lists news about the [modules](https://www.libelektra.org/plugins/readme) we updated in this release.

-- We removed 10 obsolete or unfinished plugins: boolean cachefilter cpptype dini enum regexstore required simplespeclang struct xmltool. _(Markus Raab)_
+- We removed 9 obsolete or unfinished plugins: boolean cachefilter cpptype dini enum regexstore required simplespeclang struct. _(Markus Raab)_

 ### GOpts